What is Facial Augmentation?

-Dr. Bentkover uses a number of different materials for permanent facial augmentation.
-The most common areas augmented are the chin (often at the same time as a rhinoplasty or facelift), the lips, the cheeks, and the deep groove between the cheek and the upper lip (the nasolabial or melo-labial groove).
+Facial augmentation helps restore and improve facial volume that is commonly lost with age.
+Dr. Bentkover uses a number of different materials for permanent facial augmentation at his Worcester, MA practice.
+The most common areas augmented are the chin (often at the same time as a rhinoplasty or face lift), the lips, the cheeks, and the deep groove between the cheek and the upper lip (the nasolabial or melo-labial groove).
 For temporary augmentation, he uses facial fillers.
-For a full discussion of his philosophy on facial fillers please see the page on this website titled Fillers/Overview and Fillers/Types of Fillers.
+For a full discussion of his philosophy on facial fillers please see the Injectables & Fillers and Wrinkles & Scars page.

 Our staff will give you specific instructions on how to prepare for surgery, including guidelines on eating and drinking, smoking, and medications.
 If you smoke, he will ask you to quit for at least two weeks before and after your surgery, since smoking may have an effect on how well you heal.
 You must stop all anticoagulant medications and herbal preparations like aspirin, ibuprofen, vitamin E, gingko, garlic or ginseng 10 days before surgery.
 You may be required to take antibiotics to prevent infection.
 You should shampoo your hair the night before surgery.